 Riding Club Membership

 Little Burgundy Farm operates as a cost-share structure through a membership program.
-Members pay a monthly fee that covers the farm's operating costs (horse care, feeding, facilities upkeep, etc), and in return, members get the use of a horse, tack, riding area, and the barn facilities for up to one hour each week allowing them to take horse care and riding lessons with independently contracted, but LBF-approved riding instructors.
+Members pay a monthly fee that covers the farm's operating costs (horse care, feeding, facilities upkeep, etc), and in return, members get the use of a horse, tack, riding area, and the barn facilities, allowing them to take horse care and riding lessons with independently contracted, but LBF-approved riding instructors.
+Members are guaranteed at least one hour of facility use per week, but are also able to take extra lessons in any open time slot.
 Members also receive discounts on LBF camp and other activities throughout the year.

 2018 Riding Club Membership Rates:

-Group Use Membership: $250 per month.
-Use of a horse, tack, riding area, and the barn facilities for up to one hour each week for a group riding lesson.
-(Note: Group lessons are not available to beginning members.
+Shared Use Membership: $225 per month.
+Under this membership plan, the member gets the use of a horse, tack, and a riding area for a group/shared riding lesson.
+Note: Group lessons are not available to beginning members.
 All LBF members must begin with private lessons.
-Group membership will only be offered to members/riders who have enough experience and skill to safetly ride LBF horses in a group setting.)
+Group membership will only be offered to members/riders who have enough experience and skill to safely ride LBF horses in a group setting.

 How do I become a LBF Member?